Table of Contents

 Notwithstanding any other provisions of these Bylaws, in the discretion of the presiding officer, the Board or any committee thereof may meet in executive session to transact any business with only voting Trustees and their invited guests in attendance.

 Section 1: Members, Terms of Office, and Procedure

-There shall be an Executive Committee of the Board of Trustees consisting of the Chair of the Board, the President, the appointed chairs of the Board Committees listed in sections 2 through 14 of Article IV, and such other Trustees as the Board may from time to time determine, who shall be elected by the Board from among its remaining members for specified terms not to exceed five years.
+There shall be an Executive Committee of the Board of Trustees consisting of the Chair of the Board, the Vice Chair of the Board, the President, the appointed chairs of the Board Committees listed in sections 2 through 14 of Article IV.
 A majority of the members shall constitute a quorum for the transaction of any business and a majority of the members in attendance and voting shall decide any issue.
-A chair and such vice chair or vice chairs as the Board of Trustees may from time to time determine shall be elected by the Board of Trustees for a specified term not to exceed three years.
+The Chair of the Board shall serve as the Chair of the Executive Committee; alternatively, the Chair of the Board may delegate responsibility to serve in his or her stead as Chair of the Executive Committee to the Vice Chair of the Board.
 The Trustees shall elect five alternate members on whom the President may call to serve in the place of regular members at a meeting if they are not available for any meeting.

 Section 2: Vacancies